Extracting transport coefficients from local ground-state currents: Results

-The unequal time correlation function contained in Eq.~\eqref{eq:CorrelatorC_of_t} cannot be accessed in current cold-atom quantum simulators.
+\textbf{The single-frequency ansatz.} The unequal-time correlation function contained in Eq.~\eqref{eq:CorrelatorC_of_t} cannot be accessed in state-of-the-art quantum simulators.
 For gapped states, we can circumvent this limitation by approximating the correlator $\mathcal{C}(\vec{r}, t)$ with an exponentially damped oscillation,

 This approximation is applicable under the assumption that there is a single characteristic gap $\omega_0$, from the ground state to the relevant low-energy excitations.
 The rate $\Gamma$ then characterizes the broadening of this transition due to band dispersion and finite-size effects.
-This single-frequency ansatz is expected to hold in the regime of relatively flat Bloch bands, as we explicitly demonstrate below and in Appendix~\ref{app:Gap}.
+This single-frequency ansatz is expected to hold in the regime of relatively flat Bloch bands, as we explicitly demonstrate below and in the Methods.

 Importantly, the ansatz in Eq.~\eqref{eq:Approximate_C_of_t} factorizes the time-dependence of the correlator $\mathcal{C}(\vec{r}, t)$.
-It thus simplifies the task to measuring \emph{equal-time} current correlations $\mathcal{C}(\vec{r}, 0)$ -- readily accessible across various platforms -- alongside determining the characteristic gap $\omega_0$, which can be effectively probed via spectroscopy.
+It thus simplifies the task to measuring \textit{equal-time} current correlations $\mathcal{C}(\vec{r}, 0)$ -- readily accessible across various platforms -- alongside determining the characteristic gap $\omega_0$, which can be effectively probed via spectroscopy.
 It is worth mentioning that equal-time current correlations can be exactly connected to density correlations in Landau-level states~\cite{SpasicMlacak2025}, hence suggesting further practical simplifications in this special case.

 Using the approximate form of the correlator in Eq.~\eqref{eq:Approximate_C_of_t}, one can analytically evaluate the Fourier transform in Eq.~\eqref{eq:FourierTransform_C_of_t}, which yields